Distributed Triangle and Simplex Enumeration in Hypergraphs: Discussion and Future Work

 \subsection{Further Directions}

-Beyond triangle enumeration, we hope that the definitions and techniques presented in this paper prove valuable in solving other distributed problems in hypergraphs.
-One natural extension of triangle enumeration is to consider more general sub-hypergraph enumeration, such as cliques or other motifs.
-While our definition of triangles as 3-cycles in hypergraphs is natural, simplices in hypergraphs can also be viewed as generalizations of triangles.
-Simplex counting was recently studied by Chakrabarti and Haris~\cite{Chakrabarti2022Counting} in the streaming setting, but we are unaware of any work that address simplex enumeration in the distributed setting.
+Beyond triangle and simplex enumeration, we hope that the definitions and techniques presented in this paper prove valuable in solving other distributed problems in hypergraphs.
+One natural extension of triangle or simplex enumeration is to consider more general sub-hypergraph enumeration, such as large cliques or other motifs.